How to Do Payroll in Virginia: What Every Employer Needs to Know

 Virginia has a minimum wage of $12.00 per hour, higher than the federal minimum wage.
 For tipped employees, companies must pay at least $2.13 per hour, provided that their tips get them to the hourly minimum wage.
 If not, the company must make up the difference.

-Please note, Virginia has a minimum wage increase schedule, which annually increases the minimum wage, Jan.
-1 of each year, eventually reaching $15.00 per hour by Jan.
-1, 2026.
-Note that 2023 and 2024 have the same minimum wage, so there is no increase for that 24-month period.
+Please note, Virginia has a minimum wage increase schedule, which annually increases the minimum wage on Jan.1 of each year.
+The state will provide an increased minimum wage adjustment every year and, according to this law, must be increased every year.
 Also note that the Virginia minimum wage law states that if the federal minimum wage is increased to a rate higher than what is noted below, the federal minimum wage will apply.

 Calculating Overtime